Setting up integrations to interact with z/OS

 3. In the Code row, click VSCode.

 4. You are then redirected to the Software License Agreement page.
 Review the License Agreement and click I Agree.
-You will be prompted to save or open a compressed .zip file in your browser.
+It prompts you to save or open a compressed .zip file in your browser.

 5. Save the compressed .zip file to your workstation.

-7. Optionally, follow the instructions in the included README.txt file to verify the code signature to ensure the file was signed against a trusted IBM certificate.
+7. Optionally, follow the instructions in the included README.txt file to verify the code signatures to ensure the files were signed against a trusted IBM certificate.

-8. Install the RSE CLI plug-in by entering the following command in the terminal:
+8. Install the desired RSE CLI plug-in variant by entering the following command in the terminal:

-where path/to/download/ibm-rse-api-for-zowe-cli-v.r.m.tgz should be defined with your own file path.
+where path/to/download/ibm-rse-api-for-zowe-cli-pkg.tgz should be defined with your own file path to install the package.

 Option 2: Install from npmjs.com